AI-and-Blockchain/S24_The_World/README.md

-# S24_The_World
+# S24_The_World_NFT

-## What is The World
+## What is The World NFT

-The World," aims to provide everyone with the opportunity to become a photographer and allow users worldwide to explore, purchase and use their favorite images.
-At the core of the platform is the use of advanced artificial intelligence technology, as well as blockchain-based smart contracts and predictive machine technology, to ensure that interactions and value exchanges between photographers and buyers are both efficient and secure.
+The World, aims to provide everyone with the opportunity to become a photographer and allow users worldwide to explore, purchase and use their favorite image as a NFT to own it.
+At the core of the platform is the use of advanced artificial intelligence technology, as well as blockchain-based smart contracts, to ensure that interactions and value exchanges between photographers and buyers are both efficient and secure.
 More than a simple online photo marketplace, the project represents a new, decentralized art exchange and business model

 ## Group Members: